Typical X-ray Outburst Light Curves of Aql X-1: Results and Discussion

-It is the dynamics of the hot inner disc that determines the X-ray outburst light curve morphology.
-The matter at the outermost regions of the hot disc contributes to accretion onto the star after one viscous time across the disc.
-Relatively fast inward propagation of $\rh$ also reduces the amount of hot matter more rapidly, which produces a cumulative effect leading to a sharper decline in $\Lx$, and thus to an even faster-shrinking size of the hot disc.
-For the case with constant $C$, the disc evolves with a larger hot disc size, that is, with more matter that will accrete to the star during the outburst state.
+It is the dynamics of the hot inner disk that determines the X-ray outburst light curve morphology.
+The matter at the outermost regions of the hot disk contributes to accretion onto the star after one viscous time across the disk.
+Relatively fast inward propagation of $\rh$ also reduces the amount of hot matter more rapidly, which produces a cumulative effect leading to a sharper decline in $\Lx$, and thus to an even faster shrinking size of the hot disk.
+For the case with constant $C$, the disk evolves with a larger hot disk size, that is, more matter flows to the star during the outburst state.
 This produces an outburst with relatively high $\Lx$ and long duration.

 The model agrees with the observed $\Lx$ level in quiescence as well.
 The observed $\Lx$ is not smooth in quiescence.
 There are flares with ten-fold variations \citep{CotiZelati2014,Bernardini2013}.
 These $\Lx$ fluctuations are also seen in our model curve.
-Nevertheless, correct modelling of this behaviour is not easy due to the resolution problem for the innermost disc for a disc size greater than $10^{11}$ cm, which is beyond the scope of this work.
+Nevertheless, correct modeling of this behavior is not easy due to the resolution problem for the innermost disk for a disk size greater than $10^{11}$ cm, which is beyond the scope of this work.
 We should also note that there are differences in the observed $\Lx$ levels after different outbursts \citep{Campana2014}.